ewingjm/power-pipelines/README.md

 The managed package is published as an artifact named `package`.

 This template uses GitVersion to version the build.
 Please ensure that you have a properly configured GitVersion.yml file in the root of your repository.
 Below is an example GitVersion.yml that uses GitVersion's [mainline](https://gitversion.net/docs/reference/modes/mainline) mode [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/).
-This approach assumes you keep your master branch deployable to production at all times (recommended).
+This approach assumes you keep your main branch deployable to production at all times (recommended).

 ```yaml
 mode: mainline